Children's Court

 Specialisation of the Children's Court

-The Supreme Court has long accepted the specialisation of the Children's Court, and accordingly places weight on the decisions of the Children's Court when determining appeal matters.
+The Supreme Court has long accepted the specialisation of the Children's Court, and accordingly places weight on the decisions of the Children's Court when determining appeals.

 Standard of proof

 There are different standards of proof for civil and criminal cases.
 In criminal cases, the prosecution must prove that the defendant is guilty 'beyond reasonable doubt'.
-The onus of proof in criminal cases lies with the state.
-Therefore, it is the state that has the burden of proving beyond reasonable doubt.
-Criminal cases have a higher standard of proof because of presumption of innocence.
+The onus of proof in criminal cases lies with the State.
+Therefore, it is the State that has the burden of proving beyond reasonable doubt.
+Criminal cases have a higher standard of proof because of the presumption of innocence.

 Roles and responsibilities of key personnel of the Family Division of the Children’s Court